 Although this information is fairly comprehensive, the lender may decide to protect themselves further by looking at your personal credit record.
 If the bank has concerns, they may ask you to provide a personal guarantee to secure the borrowing, or else they may refuse to lend you the money at all.

 Your business credit record contains information on the company’s directors, and how ownership of the business is divided.
-If the company has borrowed in the past, it will also show payment defaults and County Court Judgements (CCJs) against the company, as held by the Registry Trust.
+If the company has borrowed in the past, it will also show payment defaults and County Court Judgments (CCJs) against the company, as held by the Registry Trust.

 A lender will be able to see other lines of credit taken out by the business, and the total amount of credit available.
 Companies House also provides information to the credit reference agencies on your company accounts.